- Location: Texas

 In all cases, you should present the appropriate application form and fees to a local County Tax Assessor-Collectors office to order your license plates.

 If you don't want to use a special-interest plate that is also used by others, vanity plates―also known as personalized license plates―might fit the bill.
 All you need is a knack for "spelling" words in funky ways using six or fewer letters or numerals, including no more than two symbols (dashes, spaces, periods, or Texas icons).
-Personalized plates cost Specialty plates range from $30 to $795 depending on the plate design and plate term. in addition to ordinary registration fees.
+Personalized plates have a fee in addition to ordinary registration fees.